jacobvsdanniel/LORE/README.md

   - Builds an entity-entity **Association Score Predictor** using the embedding and sparse positive labels

 - **Key-Semantics**
-  - Annotates a controlled list of **Semantic Tags** and add to knowledge graph relations
+  - Annotates a controlled list of **Semantic Tags** and adds to knowledge graph relations

 For more details, see our paper: